cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 -  `-inputfile %f` Instead of reading from standard input, read from the indicated file `%f`.

--  `-nonempty.`  Do not allow empty models.
+-  `-nonempty`  Do not allow empty models.
 Without this flag, geo cannot prove `forall x. p(x) -> exists x. p(x)`, because the empty model is a counter model.

--  `-tptp_input`.
-Expect input in TPTP-format.
+-  `-tptp_input` Expect input in TPTP-format.

--  `-include %p`.
-Use `%p` as the path, relative to which include files are defined.
+-  `-include %p` Use `%p` as the path, relative to which include files are defined.
 TPTP-syntax allows includes.

 ## Matching, Constraint Solver